 The XXV Olympic Winter Games will take place from 6 to 22 February 2026.
 The Italian cities of Milan and Cortina d’Ampezzo are host cities of the Olympic Winter Games.
 Competitions will also take place in Valtellina, Val di Fiemme and Anterselva/Antholz.

-The XIV Paralympic Winter Games will take place from 6 to 15 March 2026.
+The Milano Cortina 2026 Paralympic Winter Games will take place from 6 to 15 March 2026.
 Competitions will be held in Milan, Cortina d’Ampezzo and Valtellina

 Two cities – Milano and Cortina – with four supporting regions – Lombardia, Veneto, Trento and Bolzano/Bozen – join forces to deliver the XXV Olympic Winter Games.
 The Italian cities of Milan and Cortina d’Ampezzo are host cities of the Olympic Winter Games.
 Competitions will also take place in Valtellina, Val di Fiemme and Anterselva/Antholz.